 Degree Information

 Category Credit Total

 Foundational Requirements 19

-General Education/DisciplineStudies 44
+General Education/Discipline Studies 44

-Degree Electives At least 27
+Degree Electives At least 2

 Total Credits for Degree (Minimum) 90

-Details on specific requirements within each category (Foundational requirements, General Education/Discipline Studies, and Degree electives) are provided below:

-FOUNDATION REQUIREMENTS: AAOT

-Courses must carry a minimum of 3 credits each (except for Health/Wellness/Fitness which may be any number of credits).
-Students must complete the following with a grade of "C" or better:

-\Writing: WR 121 and either 122 or 227

-ORAL COMMUNICATION COMM 111 or 112 or 113

-MATH

-\MTH 105 or higher for which Intermediate Algebra is a prerequisite.

-HEALTH/WELLNESS/FITNESS
+Details for each category in the above chart are listed below.

+Foundational Requirements

-One or more courses totaling at least three credits from HE 242, 250, 254, HE 295 & PE 295, or PE (not including PE 10, 199, or 299).
+- Each course must be a minimum of three credits (except for Health/ Wellness/Fitness which may be any number of credits). - Complete with a grade of "C" or better: - · Writing\: WR 121 and either 122 or 227 (eight credits required) - · Oral Communication: COMM 111 or 112 or 113 - Math\: MTH 105 or higher for which Intermediate Algebra is a prerequisite. - Health/Wellness/Fitness: One or more courses totaling at least three credits from HE 242, 250, 254, HE 295 & PE 295, or PE (not including PE 10, 199, or 299).

-\Basic Writing and Math competency will be met by successfully completing these courses.
-The Information Literacy requirement is satisfied by successful completion of the Writing courses.
+\Basic Writing and Math competency and Information Literacy requirements are satisfied by successfully completing the above courses.